 Leighty Science Scholars Program

-The Leighty Science Scholars Program is designated for high-achieving Biology, Chemistry, or Physics majors and includes graduate-level research opportunities and a summer stipend.
+The Leighty Science Scholars Program is designated for high-achieving biology, chemistry, physics, and pre-engineering students and includes graduate-level research opportunities and a summer stipend.

 Supporting Research Opportunities for Undergrads

-Millikin University's John and Ula Leighty Science Scholarship Program is an excellent opportunity for incoming students who wish to major in one of the Natural Sciences, including Biology, Chemistry or Physics, and who would benefit from graduate-level research opportunities.
+Millikin University's John and Ula Leighty Science Scholarship Program is an excellent opportunity for incoming students in biology, chemistry, physics, and pre-engineering, and who would benefit from graduate-level research opportunities.

 Requirements for the Leighty Science Scholarship Program